The county offers a perfect place to put down roots.

 Another plus for exporters, the No. 1 border crossing in North America is located less than 200 miles from Muskegon, linking Michigan to Canada via Detroit or Port Huron.

 The region’s geographic location provides abundant access to potable water.
-Another major asset, the Muskegon County Wastewater Management System has excess capacity of 30 MGD (millions of gallons per day).
+Another major asset, the Muskegon County Wastewater Management System has an excess capacity of 30 MGD (millions of gallons per day).
 Electrical and natural gas service is available throughout the County.
 Several options exist for internet and broadband services.

 Muskegon County supports more than 6,300 companies, including more than 275 manufacturers.
 “Muskegon’s economy continues to grow despite the challenges we see nationally and globally.
 This is due in part to our diverse industry mix and a highly skilled workforce,” says GMED Director of Business Development Morgan Carroll.
 “Our largest employers range from advanced manufacturing to tourism.”